 Talk like that is cheap, though - let’s take a closer look at the actual security features that BC Vault provides.

 The very first thing that you should know is that the private keys to the wallet are yours.
-They belong to you, and you alone are going to be responsible for what happens with them.
+They belong to you, and you alone are going to be responsible for what happens to them.
 While this does result in a high level of responsibility on your end, it’s also something that you would expect from a top-tier cold wallet - it basically means that the only way someone will access your coins is if they get the keys from you.

 User BC Vault reviews will also tell you that the wallet supports different types of back-ups, too.
 You can back your coins up on an SD card, a paper wallet, or any other type of wallet that you’d wish to.
 To add to that, BC Vault employs a variety of safety elements, including:

-The wallet can also act as an U2F - a universal second factor - for some major platforms, such as Google, Facebook, and more.
+The wallet can also act as a U2F - a universal second factor - for some major platforms, such as Google, Facebook, and more.
 In addition to that, its safety isn’t only concentrated on what happens within the wallet - it also concerns transactions, too!
 All of your transfers done via the BC Vault app will need to be approved with the physical device, which adds an extra layer of security to the process.